 While planned overnight respite and after school respite services at Rising Treetops were suspended as of March 20, and all summer camp services were subsequently cancelled, we have continued to provide services to vulnerable individuals with developmental disabilities on an emergency basis during the COVID-19 pandemic.
-Presently, Rising Treetops has the live-in and support staff to safely serve up to eight emergency respite clients at a time.
+Presently, Rising Treetops has the live-in and support staff to safely serve up to six emergency respite clients at a time.

 COVID-19 has impacted our usual protocols and criteria for accepting and serving clients with development disabilities on an emergency basis.
 The safety and health of our clients and staff is always the highest priority at Rising Treetops, and as a result we are accepting referrals and requests for emergency respite services from care managers, OPWDD family support staff and directly from families with the following strict criteria in place for such a placement:

 1. Clients must have New York State OPWDD eligibility for services AND eligibility for site-based out-of-home overnight respite services OR must satisfy specific requirements for a private emergency placement.

 2. Clients must have emergency placement needs of at least 30 days.
 OPWDD-funded clients must be pre-approved for the hours necessary to be provided site-based overnight respite services at Rising Treetops for at least 30 days, OR if a private placement the full cost of the service must be paid in advance.

 3. Clients must not require 1:1 personal care.